mendersoftware/mender/README.md

 ##Current status
 Mender is in rapid development.
 Currently, we have a working Mender client and Yocto meta-mender layer.
 This allows you to build a [Yocto image](https://www.yoctoproject.org?target=_blank) with Mender for Beaglebone and QEMU, and conduct a full local image update.
 If booting of the new image fails, Mender will automatically roll-back to the previous working image.
-Next, we will release a server backend that allows you to conduct a basic end-to-end image based update.
+Soon, we will release a server backend that allows you to conduct a basic end-to-end image based update.

 ##Getting started